The danger of CRISPR gene-editing technology used in food or even humans

 The first food which had a gene change

 The first genetically modified food to hit the market was the FLAVR SAVR tomato in 1994.
 You may ask how scientists changed this tomato?
 Normally produce is picked while still green and artificially ripening by ethylene treatment once they reach the stores.
-This is done so that they can transport it longer distances and not get overripe.
+This is done so that they can transport it long distances and not get overripe.

 That is a shame as, when it is not picked ripe, it has not completely developed all the good things a sun-ripened fruit can have.
 The researchers found the gene which is responsible for ripening and introduced a “reverse orientation copy of the gene” which allowed the plant to be harvested when ripe but not soften as quickly.